jewlschmidt/creu-asu-2017/index.md

+## Oct 2, 2017 - Oct 9, 2017
+This week, I spent the majority of my time at the Grace Hopper Celebration of Women in Computing.
+While I was there, I had the opportunity to look at the research others were presenting in order to get an idea of what our team should be looking to complete for conferences next fall.
+I also reviewed papers and tutorials from the rest of the project in order to refresh my memory.
+During this review, I looked for different ways that our team could define sustainability.
+An important step will be to give ourselves a defined scope in order to avoid attempting to go too deep or do too much with the time & labor resources that we have.
+In addition to the focus areas defined in last week's post, beginning with a list of perimeters for our database will prevent excessive information gathering and redundant or irrelevant work.
+Next week's tasks will include defining some of these perimeters and brainstorming specific areas of sustainability that must be included in the project.

+## Sept 24, 2017 - Oct 2, 2017
+I continued reading papers discussing ontology creation and use this week, including <i>Building Urban LOD for Solving Illegally Parked Bicycles in Tokyo</i>, <i>Linked Data Analytics in Interdisciplinary Studies: The Health Impact of Air Pollution in Open Areas</i>, and <i>A Physician Advisory System for Chronic Heart Failure Management Based on Knowledge Patterns</i>.
+The last paper revolved around ASP, an acronym with which I was not immediately familiar.
+Once I refreshed my knowledge of the framework, it became easier for me to process the paper.
+Based on these papers and our team discussion on Monday, I began to put together some general areas of 'sustainability' that it might be beneficial to focus on during the project.

+### Focus Areas in Sustainability Ratings
+When selecting focus areas, I felt that there were some key factors that should be considered in order to maximize functionality and applicability.

+#### Relevancy
+The first factor was relevancy, or whether or not the data would actually be used in a public app or website.
+This is important because the large amount of available data can not be feasibly connected or represented using our current resources.
+Cutting out data that will not be often used by our target client base will allow the team to focus on creating quality references and a usable interface.

+#### Potential for Effect
+Another important factor to consider is the data's potential to affect the neighborhood in the long-term.
+It will be important to include data that has direct consequences on the sustainability of a neighborhood, even if it might not be specifically looked for.

+#### Audience
+A final important factor that must be taken into effect is the viewer of the end product.
+Data such as school quality and social opportunities may not be directly related to 'sustainability', but site users looking for information on living in a given area will likely be interested in this data.

 ## Sept 17, 2017 - Sept 23, 2017
 This week, I focused on reading through research on ontology creation, including <i>Clinga: Bringing Chinese Physical and Human Geography in Linked Open Data</i>, <i>FOOD: FOod in Open Data</i>, and <i>An Ontology of Soil Properties and Processes</i>.
 For the sake of brevity, I'll only summarize one here.
 I also reviewed various tutorials on important technologies and literature from the last two weeks.